 About half of the Special Ops heroes are in some difficulty and join the Agent after SHIELD assists them.
 Notable cases are Mockingbird (kidnapped, Brainwashed and Crazy), Emma Frost (Mystique acted in her name and ruined her reputation), and Wonder Man (pursued by HYDRA).

 Maria Hill and Nick Fury go missing in Chapter 7 and do not return until Chapter 9.

-Badass Normal: Besides the Agent, who can only fight on field because of their gadgets, there's also a teamup bonus for heroes without special powers, weapons or armour.
+Badass Normal: Besides the Agents, who can only fight on field because of their gear, there's also a teamup bonus for heroes who have no special powers, weapons or armour ("Average Joes").